bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 ## Submit a "Hello World" job

 The easiest way to submit a job is using the `docker run` verb.

-Let's take a quick look at its syntax:

-`bacalhau docker run [FLAGS] IMAGE[:TAG] [COMMAND]`
+Let's take a quick look at its syntax:  `bacalhau docker run [FLAGS] IMAGE[:TAG] [COMMAND]`

-While the command is designed to resemble Docker's run command you may be familiar with, Bacalhau introduces a whole new set of [available flags (see CLI Reference)](../all-flags#docker-run) to support its computing model.
+While the command is designed to resemble Docker's run command which you may be familiar with, Bacalhau introduces a whole new set of [available flags (see CLI Reference)](../all-flags#docker-run) to support its computing model.

-The snipped below sumbits a job that runs an `echo` program within an [Ubuntu container](https://hub.docker.com/_/ubuntu).
+The code snippet below submits a job that runs an `echo` program within an [Ubuntu container](https://hub.docker.com/_/ubuntu).
 When a job is sumbitted, Bacalhau prints out the related job id:

 ```zsh
 ❯ bacalhau docker run ubuntu echo Hello World